Design and Analysis Considerations for Causal Inference under Two-Phase Sampling in Observational Studies

 Among these designs, two-phase sampling has played a particularly important role in both survey and biomedical research \citep{Neyman1938-dj, Hansen1946-dr, Prentice1986-sc}.
 In a typical two-phase design, inexpensive or routinely available variables are collected at phase 1, possibly for the entire database, and a subsample is then selected at phase 2 to obtain additional variables that are costly or time-consuming to measure.
 This flexibility allows researchers to oversample rare or underrepresented strata based on phase 1 variables, thereby improving efficiency and feasibility compared with uniform random sampling.

-Such designs are especially valuable in observational causal studies, where adjustment for confounding is essential but measuring all relevant covariates for the entire population is often infeasible.
-By strategically designing the phase-2 subsample, investigators can measure additional variables necessary for identification on a smaller yet informative subset of units.
+Such designs are especially valuable in observational causal studies, where adjustment for confounding is essential but measuring all relevant covariates for the entire population is often infeasible. {\colr A well-known example is the European Prospective Investigation into Cancer and Nutrition (EPIC) cohort \citep{Riboli2002-ep}, which enrolled over 500{,}000 participants and collected baseline questionnaires and biospecimens at phase 1, while costly assays of circulating hormones, metabolomics panels, or genotypes are performed at phase 2 only on cases and a randomly selected subcohort.
+Within this cohort, numerous causal analyses have addressed the effects of dietary, hormonal, or genetic exposures on chronic disease risk \citep[e.g.,][]{Forouhi2014-fa}.}

 Consequently, increasing attention has been paid to the interplay between sampling designs and causal inference in recent years \citep[e.g.,][]{Nattino2024-zf, Yukang2025-da}.
 These studies reveal that the choice of sampling scheme can substantially affect the efficiency and potential bias of causal effect estimators.